gustjd109/gustjd109/README.md

 <p>
   👋&nbsp; Hi there!
 I'm a backend developer who still has a lot to learn.<br>
   I have 2 years of windows software development based on MFC. 🧑🏻‍💻<br>

-  I enjoy to ride a bicycle and surf. 🚴🏻 🏄🏻‍♂️<br>
-  I study hard to become a good developer who wants to work together, digs in to the end, and constantly grows. 🤝 🔥 🌱
 </p><br>